 OCCI has adopted the “See Something.
 Say Something.” slogan to promote being an active bystander.
 OCCI reminds UVa-Wise community members that we have a responsibility to take care of one another, be respectful of one another, and step up when necessary.
 Watch our promotional PSA.

 SEXUAL ASSAULT AWARENESS WEEK (SAAW) / TAKE BACK THE NIGHT (TBTN)

 OCCI coordinates a variety of awareness events each April to education the campus community about sexual assault, dating violence and stalking.
 Events include lectures, educational emails and flyers, documentary screenings, and more.
 New in 2017 were Team Up 4 Teal events at home softball and lacrosse games during SAAW in which teams sported teal ribbons and OCCI distributed ribbons and education materials to fans.
 Several Spring 2018 events are planned.

 For the past few years, SAAW has also included the Virginia Sexual & Domestic Violence Action Alliance’s Silent Witness Virginia: A Visual Memorial.
 Life-size red silhouettes are displayed around campus, sharing the story of a Virginian killed in a domestic violence homicide.

 The SAAW feature event is Take Back the Night – a sexual violence education and awareness event featuring a keynote address, educational displays, campus march, and a candlelight vigil.
 Immediately following TBTN in 2018, campus partners assembled 150 Cavs Care Kits containing hygiene and personal items for child abuse victims served by the Southwest Virginia Children’s Advocacy Center.
-In 2017, a Fear 2 Freedom packing party to assemble personal care kits for campus and regional sexual assault victims.
+In 2017, a Fear 2 Freedom packing party assembled personal care kits for campus and regional sexual assault victims.